Health Risks & How to Protect Your Englewood, FL Home

 • Ensure Proper Airflow – Keep furniture and curtains away from vents to prevent moisture buildup.

-• Use UV Lights in DuctworkUV-C lights installed in the HVAC system kill mold spores before they spread.
+• Use UV Lights in DuctworkUV-C lights installed in the HVAC system kill organic growth spores before they spread.

 When to Call a Professional

-If you suspect deep mold contamination, DIY methods won’t be enough.
-Abbott Air in Englewood recommends professional HVAC mold remediation if:
+If you suspect deep organic growth contamination, DIY methods won’t be enough.
+Abbott Air in Englewood recommends professional HVAC organic growth remediation if:

-✅ You see extensive mold growth inside the system.
+✅ You see extensive organic growth inside the system.

 ✅ The musty smell persists after cleaning.